realsanjeev/todo-app-drf/README.md

 http://localhost:8000/
 ```

-For API functionality, use the following endpoint(sample testing is in `client` dir to test api):
+For API functionality, use the following endpoint(sample testing is in `py_client` dir to test api):
 ```
 http://localhost:8000/api/
 ```

 ### Step 5: Testing API Functionality

-Explore different REST API functionalities using the `client` directory provided for testing purposes.
+Explore different REST API functionalities using the `py_client` directory provided for testing purposes.

 ## Todo Task API

 The **Todo Task API Framework** provides robust API responses tailored for seamless integration with front-end web applications, such as React.js projects.
 It utilizes `rest_framework` to enable essential features: